Chitapur: Geography

 Chitapur is located at 17.12°N 77.08°E. It is situated on the main railway from Hyderabad to Mumbai, 50 km from Gulbarga district.

 It has an average elevation of 403 metres (1322 ft).
-The town is spread over an area of 3.5 km².
+The town is spread over an area of 3.5 km2.

 Chitapur Taluk has borders only with other Taluks of Gulbarga district.
 It borders Gulbarga taluk to the north-west, Chincholi Taluk district to the north, Sedam taluk to the east, Yadgir Taluk to the south-east, Shahpur Taluk to the south and Jevargi Taluk to the west.

-Kagna river flows in this taluk.
+The Kagna river flows in this taluk.